 For example, on December 22, 2017, President Trump signed into law a comprehensive tax reform bill informally known as the Tax Cuts and Jobs Act that significantly revised the Internal Revenue Code of 1986, as amended.
 The Tax Cuts and Jobs Act, among other things, contains significant changes to corporate taxation, including a reduction of the corporate income tax rate, a partial limitation on the deductibility of business interest expense, a limitation of the deduction for certain net operating losses to 80% of current year taxable income, immediate deductions for certain new investments instead of deductions for depreciation expense over time, the modification or repeal of many business deductions and credits, and a partial shift of the U.S. taxation of multinational corporations from a tax on worldwide income to a territorial system (along with a transitional rule which taxes certain historic accumulated earnings and rules which prevent tax planning strategies which shift profits to low-tax jurisdictions).
 As a result of the Tax Cuts and Jobs Act and our reduced future income tax rate, our tax provision for 2017 included a charge of \$143.3 million primarily resulting from the estimated re-measurement of our net deferred tax assets.
 See Note 20 to our consolidated financial statements for further information.
-We continue to examine the impact of this tax reform legislation, and as its overall impact is uncertain, we note that the Tax Cuts and Jobs Act could adversely affect our business and financial condition.
-We cannot predict how the changes in the Tax Cuts and Jobs Act, or regulations or other guidance issued under it, might affect our existing and any potentially new clients' ability or desire to engage our services.
+We continue to examine the impact of this tax reform legislation, and as its overall impact is uncertain, we note that the Tax Cuts and Jobs Act, or regulations or other guidance issued under it, might affect our existing and any potentially new clients' ability or desire to engage our services.
 The impact of this tax reform legislation on holders of our Class A common stock is also uncertain and could be adverse.